apache/apisix/docs/en/latest/stream-proxy.md

 #
 -->

-A stream proxy is a type of network proxy that operates at L4, handling data streams rather than discrete packets.
-It sits between a client and a server and acts as an intermediary, forwarding network traffic in both directions.
+A stream proxy operates at the transport layer, handling stream-oriented traffic based on TCP and UDP protocols.

+TCP is used for many applications and services, such as LDAP, MySQL, and RTMP.
+UDP is used for many popular non-transactional applications, such as DNS, syslog, and RADIUS.

-APISIX can serve as a stream proxy.
+APISIX can serve as a stream proxy, in addition to its application layer support.

 ## How to enable stream proxy?

-Setting the `stream_proxy` option in `conf/config.yaml`, specify a list of addresses that require dynamic proxy.
+Set the `stream_proxy` option in `conf/config.yaml` and specify a list of addresses for which APISIX should act as stream proxy.

-By default, no stream proxy is enabled.
+By default, stream proxy is disabled.

 ```yaml
 apisix: